Up to six cases of Manaus variant of coronavirus detected in UK | Health

 Up to six cases of Manaus variant of coronavirus detected in UK

-Up to six cases of the variant of coronavirus first identified in the Brazilian city of Manaus have been detected in Britain for the first time, English health officials said on Sunday.
+Up to six cases of a highly transmissible variant of coronavirus first identified in the Brazilian city of Manaus have been detected in Britain for the first time, English health officials said on Sunday.

-Two of three cases found in England were from a household in the South Gloucestershire area that had a history of travel to Brazil and there was a third, currently unlinked case, PHE said.
-The Scottish cases were not linked to the ones in England.
+Three cases were found in England and another three in Scotland.
+Two of three cases found in England were from a household in the South Gloucestershire area that had a history of travel to Brazil.
+A third, currently unlinked, case has yet to be identified, Public Health England said.

-The P.1 variant detected in Manaus shares some mutations with a variant first identified in South Africa and it is possible that it might respond less well to current vaccines, but more work is needed to understand this, PHE said.
+The P.1 variant detected in Manaus shares some mutations with a variant first identified in South Africa and it is possible that it might respond less well to current vaccines, PHE said.
 Susan Hopkins, PHE's strategic response director for COVID-19, said Britain's advanced gene sequencing capabilities meant it was finding more variants and mutations than many other countries.

 Late last year Britain detected a more transmissible variant of coronavirus that is believed to have originated near London and that led to a sharp rise in cases in the country and beyond.
 "The important thing to remember is that COVID-19, no matter what variant it is, spreads in the same way.
 That means the measures to stop it spreading do not change," Hopkins said.